markdom/specification/1.0/markdom.md

 CommonMark allows [HTML blocks](http://spec.commonmark.org/0.26/#html-blocks) and [raw HTML](http://spec.commonmark.org/0.26/#raw-html) as part of a CommonMark document while Markdom explicitly doesn't.

+A HTML block containing only a HTML comment should be interpreted as a [*Markdom comment block*][].

-How to handle a CommonMark document that contains HTML is application dependent.
+How to handle a CommonMark document that contains any other HTML is application dependent.
 Possibilities include
 * rejecting the CommonMark document (e.g. display an error message to the editor),
 * treat the raw HTML as a [*Markdom code content*][] or [*Markdom text content*][], or
 * removing the HTML altogether.